Xyroh/WorstUrlShortener/CONTRIBUTING.md

 ## See an issue you'd like to work on?

 Comment on the issue that you'd like to work on it and we'll add the `claimed` label.
-If you see the `claimed` label already on the issue you might want to ask the contributor if they'd like some help.
+If you see the `claimed 📌` label already on the issue you might want to ask the contributor if they'd like some help.

 ## Documentation/etc need updating?